 Here’s my list of home maintenance tasks you can perform and never grab the tool bag + a few others that require very few tools or effort.
-These tasks are incredibly simple to perform and are meaningful to inspectors and insurance adjusters.
+These tasks are incredibly simple and meaningful to inspectors and insurance adjusters.

 Test your GFCI receptacles.

 They have a life cycle of about 15 years but can fail after only 5 – or even sooner.
-Check out the USCPC – US consumer product safety commission fact sheet for more info.
-Something as simple as a power surge or nearby lightning strike can affect them and both can happen any time of the day or night.
+Check out the USCPC – US Consumer Product Safety Commission fact sheet for more info.
+Something as simple as a power surge or nearby lightning strike can affect them, and both can happen at any time of the day or night.

-With your finger, simply push the test button and then push the reset button.
-If it doesn’t reset don’t take a chance – call an electrician.
+Push the test button with your finger, and then push the reset button.
+If it doesn’t reset, don’t take a chance – call an electrician for a replacement.

 Some older homes don’t have them.
 Here’s a handy GFCI History Chart that explains the device’s usage evolution.